liormizr/s3path/docs/interface.rst

 S3Path.write_text(data, encoding=None, errors=None)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open the key pointed to in text mode, write data to it, and close / save the key:
+Opens the key pointed to in text mode, writes data to it, and close / save the key:

 .. code:: python